 And don’t let the terrible road reviews hold you back.
 We drove it in late May of 2021 and found it to be in great condition.
 I’ve even driven city roads with more potholes.
 Plus, there’s no need to drive fast as wildlife could be just around the corner!

 However, I will note that not all car rental places allow you to drive it.
-So, if you do want to visit Wrangell St Elias, think about Turo, as single owners may not prohibit it.
+So, if you do want to visit Wrangell St Elias National Park, think about Turo, as single owners may not prohibit it.

-Ther are so many things to do in Wrangell St Elias.
-It’s truly a sight to behold in Wrangell St. Elias National Park.
+There are so many things to do in Wrangell St Elias National Park.
+It’s truly a sight to behold

 We spent three days and two nights, and I think that’s a perfect amount of time.
 It allows you to do a couple of activities, enjoy the views, and spend time in town with the locals (or those who are local during the summer).